nickeblewis/nicklewis.net.7/content/blog/2019/08/2019-08-01-august-roundup.md

-I am trying something different with the blog,partly because of time comittments and so on, I have decided to write these as monthly journals covering everything from what I am doing professionally as a consultant and contractor to my photography outings, it will be easier that way plus I can make these posts a bit longer :_)
+I am trying something different with the blog,partly because of time comittments and so on, I have decided to write these as monthly journals covering everything from what I am doing professionally as a consultant and contractor to my photography outings, it will be easier that way plus I can make these posts a bit longer :-)

-# Health

-Been a downer

 # Business updates
 ## Contracting at Clearbox